HardlyDifficult/Tutorials/Homeless.md

 Add it to an empty parent GameObject named "Character".

+TODO: Long sections with more than x bullets need subtitles to split things up
+TODO: End of script sections may be shortened a bit
-TODO: Remove all comments inline, link to file with comments.
+TODO: Remove all comments and Asserts inline, link to file with comments.

 Image sizes: 150, 300, 500, 700.
 Prefer: 300